mmick66/kinieta/README.md

 * "bg" or "background" - the `backgroundColor` property of the view
 * "brc" or "borderColor" - the borderColor as in the `layer.borderColor`
 * "brw" or "borderWidth" - the borderWidth as in the `layer.borderWidth`
-* "crd" or "cornerRadius" - the cornerRadius as in the `layer.borderWidth`
+* "crd" or "cornerRadius" - the cornerRadius as in the `layer.borderColor`

 ### Easing